pnp/mgdc-spo-governance/oversharing/README.md

 5. If the pipeline `Succeeded`, then navigate to your storage account using the Azure Portal and check for data lake.
 Click on the container blade and open the container you inputted for the StorageContainerName parameter for the pipeline run

-There should be thee folders in the root container.
+There should be three folders in the root container.
 A fourth `deleted` folder will be added when you perform a delta pull

 **latest** - this hold the latest version of the processed dataset.
 PowerBI is hooked up to this folder.
 More on this later